xloem/pymuse/README.md

+sqrt(heartbrain)

+your brain is a big heart!

+stupid robots break my brain?

+you can use numbers to talk about it if you want.

+i needz lovebrain for heal community!

 This software, like the human mind, is a community effort.

 This means that if you use it, it is your responsibility to learn how to